-Murphy’s Ice Cream has six locations including two in Dingle.
+Murphy’s Ice Cream has multiple locations including two in Dingle.
 We ate at the location at Strand Street, Dingle, County Kerry, Ireland.

 It’s not always easy to produce cheese in Western Ireland.
 Unlike other European cheese epicenters, the weather here is often volatile and rainy.

 This rain presents farming challenges, but it also helps to create wonderfully fresh grass and herbs.
 Irish cows eat this grass and herbs all day every day, and that’s why Irish cheese is so flavorful and sometimes funky.